skraft9/pfsense-security-research/README.md

 > While I acknowledge the presence of a security disclaimer for the `WebCfg - Diagnostics: Command` privilege, disclaimers alone do not replace sound access control.
 >
-> The phrase “Allow access to the Diagnostics Command page” is ambiguous and understates the risk — it enables unrestricted root-level command execution, not just diagnostic access.
+> The phrase “Allow access to the Diagnostics Command page” is ambiguous and understates the risk, it enables unrestricted root-level command execution, not just diagnostic access.
 >
 > Privilege labels in a web interface must accurately reflect the scope and severity of the actions they permit, especially when they expose full administrative control.